Enalean/tuleap/doc/back-end/plugins.md

 As a good start, you can copy [`plugins/template`](../../plugins/template) and rename all `template` stuff to your plugin name.

-There are a handful of files already there, the most important are:
+There is a handful of files already there, the most important ones are:

 - `db/install.sql` definition of tables and initial data
-- `db/uninstall.sql` clean-up the base when the plugin is removed (purge)
+- `db/uninstall.sql` clean-up the database when the plugin is removed (purge)
-- `include/templatePlugin.class.php` the entry point that define the plugin behaviour
+- `include/templatePlugin.class.php` the entry point that defines the plugin behaviour

 Note: if you copy the default plugin for "mercurial" plugin for instance, you will end up with: